jdheyburn/jdheyburn.co.uk/content/blog/who-goes-blogging-5-more-hugo-improvements/index.md

 {{< figure src="incorrect-markdown-rendering-toc.png" class="center" caption="" alt="Screenshot showing tilde strikethrough not appearing in table of content entry" >}}

-This looks to be a bug within Hugo itself, since I was able to get **strong** and _emphasise_ to render fine - I [raised an issue](https://github.com/gohugoio/hugo/issues/7169) on the project.
+This looks to be a bug within Hugo itself, since I was able to get **strong** and _emphasise_ to render fine - I [raised an issue](https://github.com/gohugoio/hugo/issues/7169) on the project - I can live with it for now.

 ## Emojify Everything!